kernelci/kernelci-core/doc/schema-batch.rst

                 },
                 "collection": {
                     "type": "string",
-                    "description": "The collection where to perform the operation" },
+                    "description": "The resource where to perform the operation" },
                 "document_id": {
                     "type": "string",